Kitematic user guide

 Estimated reading time: 7 minutes

-Kitematic is an open source project built to simplify and streamline using Docker on a Mac or Windows (coming soon) PC.
+Kitematic is an open source project built to simplify and streamline using Docker on a Mac or Windows PC.
 Kitematic automates the Docker installation and setup process and provides an intuitive graphical user interface (GUI) for running Docker containers.
 Kitematic integrates with Docker Machine to provision a VirtualBox VM and install the Docker Engine locally on your machine.

-Once installed, the Kitematic GUI launches and from the home screen you will be presented with curated images that you can run instantly.
+Once installed, the Kitematic GUI launches and from the home screen you are presented with curated images that you can run instantly.
 You can search for any public images on Docker Hub from Kitematic just by typing in the search bar.
 You can use the GUI to create, run and manage your containers just by clicking on buttons.
 Kitematic allows you to switch back and forth between the Docker CLI and the GUI.
 Kitematic also automates advanced features such as managing ports and configuring volumes.
 You can use Kitematic to change environment variables, stream logs, and single click terminal into your Docker container all from the GUI.

 Kitematic lists all running and stopped containers on the left side, underneath the “New Container” link.